chevereto/v4-docs/guides/docker/pure-docker.md

 To run [chevereto.com](https://chevereto.com/pricing) (paid edition) you need to pass the environment targeting your private build image, in this example `chevereto:latest`.

+> Note: For running this command you need to fill your own database credentials.

 ```sh
 docker run -d \
   --name chevereto \